H0bbyist/blackjack/README.md

 ## Acknowledgments

-* Shout out to all the great instructors
+* Big thanks to all the great instructors at Digital Crafts!